 The team got back to us via email within three hours and was super helpful.

 My First Winc Review

 It was pretty simple to choose my wines and place my first order.
-My $20 off was applied to my order automatically.
 I chose to ship to a nearby FedEx office because I wasn’t sure if I’d be home to sign for it.
 Once it arrived, they gave me five days to pick it up (which was more than enough time).
 I’m glad they offer this pickup option – it’s perfect for busy people.
 The closest FedEx office to me was located inside a nearby grocery store, so I was able to pick it up after doing some shopping.
 They also offer the option to text you when the box arrives so you don’t have to keep checking the tracking number.
 Since it’s alcohol, they obviously required ID when I went to pick it up.

 I chose three bottles of red wine and one white wine.
-When reading this Winc Review, bear in mind that I decided to try some of their cheaper wines first so I didn’t spend too much money.
-Since I had the coupon for $20 off, my order total came to a bit less than $40!
-This is a fantastic deal for four bottles of wine.
-My only complaint with the ordering process is that they should make it so you can get free shipping with a certain amount spent rather than with four bottles.
+When reading this Winc review, bear in mind that I decided to try some of their cheaper wines first so I didn’t spend too much money.

 My four bottles were packaged in a brown rectangular box with a carrying handle at the top.
 Inside, there was a thick booklet on top that described each wine.
 To hold the wine bottles in place, there were some specially-designed cardboard holders on each end of the boxes.
 This prevented them from clashing into each other and breaking.
 It was very simple to unbox and I stored my wines in the fridge right away.